-What is the outcome of a Joint Programme
+What is the outcome of a Joint Programme?

-The EERA Joint Programmes define key priorities in Europe for the different research areas.
+The EERA Joint Programmes define key priorities for the different research areas in Europe.
 These priorities provide an important reference point for the EU research agenda and national priorities.
-Projects that are part of an EERA Joint Programme can communicate their results directly to the European research community.
-This ensures better coordination between on going and future projects.
+Projects that are part of an EERA JP can communicate their results directly to the European research community.
+This ensures better coordination between ongoing and future projects.
 The EERA JPs also produce high quality scientific reports and participants gather regularly for workshops and meetings to ensure a continuous exchange of knowledge.

-Collaborating with industry
+Collaboration with industry

 The EERA Joint Programmes actively support international collaboration with partners outside Europe.
 EERA JPs often represent European scientific communities at international events organised in collaboration with the European Commission.
 And prominent scientists from around the world are active members of JPs’ advisory boards and in the review panels of our JPs.